ctrohin/dart_container/README.md

 ### Eventing
 With dart-container you get a simple publish/subscribe framework for passing along messages, and building reactive applications.
 For the time being, the support is limited to exact matching topics.

-IMPORTANT: A known limitation at this point is that if a subscriber is registered for two topics "TopicA" and "TopicB", and a publisher publishes on both topics, the subscriber will get the same message twice, one for each topic.
-This behavior will be changed in a future release.

 ```dart